zainsadaqat/css-resources/flexbox.md

 #### Value	Description
 - nowrap (default)	Items stay in one line, shrinking if needed
-- wrap	Items wrap onto the next line if necessary
+- wrap	Items wrap onto the next line if necessary.
+The second row appears below the first row.
-- wrap-reverse	Items wrap in reverse order
+- wrap-reverse	Items wrap in reverse order.
+The second row appears above the first row.

 #### Example